TGParish/Recipes-For-All/README.md

-# Recipe website
+# No Bloat Recipes

-This website utilizes the themealdb.com API, allowing users to search the databse.
-No ads or trackers!
+This no bloat website utilizes the mealdb.com API, allowing users to search for recipes without the fluff.